Dianne Morales: 2021 NYC Mayoral campaign

 In 2019, Morales announced her candidacy for Mayor of New York City in the 2021 election.
 In January 2020 she quit her job to campaign full time, in her first political campaign.

 Her campaign-announced priorities include reforming the New York City Housing Authority, desegregating city schools, promoting equitable and affordable mass transit, creating green jobs, building affordable housing, a guaranteed minimum income, rent cancellation, cutting the New York Police Department budget, an elected police oversight body, and reforming the police.
 Morales also is looking to create a "community first responders department" to respond to non-criminal issues such as homelessness and mental health that are currently handled by the police.
 The New York Daily News in November 2020 described her as one of the most progressive candidates in the race.
 If elected, she would have become the city's first Afro-Latina mayor and its first female mayor.

 In May 2021, senior staffers campaign manager Whitney Hu and senior adviser Ifeoma Ike resigned from the campaign.
 Four other women attempting to unionize remaining staffers were fired.
 The departures were preceded by allegations of racial discrimination, sexual harassment, and employee abuse.
 The New York Times reported on June 9, 2021: "At least four political groups, including the Working Families Party, have rescinded their endorsements, donations slowed to a crawl and her senior adviser has joined a rival campaign."

 Morales finished in sixth place in the Democratic primary election held on June 22, 2021.

+Career since 2021

+Morales founded her own consulting firm StillRising since 2021, and worked on other initiatives related to post-Hurricane Maria recovery in Puerto Rico.
+Since 2025, Morales has been the Executive Director of El Puente based in Brooklyn.